Ahorvath94/Space-Mission-Trajectory-Tools/README.md

-This is the beginning of the Space Mission Trajectory Tools Repo!
+###This is the beginning of the Space Mission Trajectory Tools Repo!

-The intent of this project is to improve on existing open-source software packages, some of which are shown below
+##The intent of this project is to improve on existing open-source software packages, some of which are shown below:

 GMAT - NASA Orbital mechanics design tool,